Mana Iwabuchi: Public image

-One of the most visible and recognisable female athletes in Japan, Iwabuchi has been a representative figure of women's football in Japan since she entered the spotlight as a teenager.
 She has been outspoken about the development of the women's football scene in Japan, the steps that need to be taken to find success on the world stage once more, and her desire to be a role model for young girls who play football.

 A mosaic portrait of Iwabuchi, made up of over 1000 “smiles” submitted by residents from her hometown of Musashino, Tokyo.
 The artwork was part of a project created by the city to cheer her on in the 2020 Summer Olympics.

 Upon the conclusion of her participation at the Tokyo 2020 Summer Olympics, Iwabuchi started a social media trend with the hashtag #Arigato2020, to express her gratitude to all the volunteers and medical personnel involved in making the Olympics a success.
 She was the first to upload it on 8 August 2021, and it soon caught on amongst many athletes and medalists within the Japanese contingent.
 By the end of the entire competition, various athletes from around the world and the official Olympics committee had used the hashtag to show their appreciation for Japan's effort in hosting the Olympics.

 Iwabuchi has endorsed sportswear company Adidas since 2018.